 Bone, Joint and Muscle Conditions

-Pectus excavatum (pronounced PECK-tuss ex-kuh-VAW-tum) is a condition in which the breastbone (sternum) and rib cartilage are formed in a way that causes a dent in the chest.
-It is also called sunken chest or funnel chest.
+Pectus excavatum (PECK-tuss ex-kuh-VAW-tum) is a breastbone and rib cartilage deformity that causes a dent in the chest.
+It is also called “sunken chest” or “funnel chest.”
 Most times, this dent is in the lower half of the breastbone.
+This might press on the heart and lungs.
 Pectus excavatum may be mild, moderate or severe.
-The breastbone may press on the heart and lungs.
+Additional pectus excavatum symptoms include discomfort and shortness of breath.
+The opposite condition, called pectus carinatum, makes the breastbone and cartilage bow outward.

 Pectus Excavatum in Children

-This condition affects about 1 in 1,000 children.
-Boys are five times more likely than girls to have it.
-Pectus excavatum can run in families, but most often only one person in a family is affected.
-Some children with pectus excavatum have an associated condition, such as Marfan syndrome.
-But most children don't have conditions associated with pectus excavatum.
+This condition affects about 1 in 1,000 children, and boys are 5 times more likely than girls to have it.
+It usually affects only one person in a family.
+Sometimes, children with pectus excavatum have an associated condition such as scoliosis or Marfan syndrome.

 Pectus Excavatum at Seattle Children’s